The Perfect Investment Portfolio for 70-Year-Olds: Secure Your Retirement

 Bottom line

-Building a portfolio at 70 means finding the right balance for your situation.
-The strategies here work together—they're not one-size-fits-all formulas.
+Building a portfolio at 70 comes down to finding the right balance for your situation.
+The strategies here work together; they aren't one-size-fits-all formulas.
 Your decisions should match your actual circumstances and goals.

 The bucket strategy keeps you from selling stocks when prices are down.
 Combine it with the 40-50-10 allocation and you get stability plus growth for most people entering their 70s.